Voter information requests

 Q3.
 What information about voters is not publicly available?

 A3.
 Some information provided by registered voters is kept only for the purpose of verifying eligibility for registration and may be used only for official purposes as specified by law.
-Some examples of this type of information are: driver’s license number; any portion of a Social Security number; and full date of birth.
-There are also circumstances under which information about specific voters is not available, such as if a registered voter is in danger of criminal harassment (section 24-72-204, C.R.S.) or if a registered voter is a participant in Colorado’s Address Confidentiality Program (section 24-21-208, C.R.S.)
+Some examples of this type of information are: driver’s license number; any portion of a Social Security number; full date of birth, and email addresses.
+There are also circumstances under which information about specific voters is not available, such as if a registered voter has requested confidential status because the voter has reason to believe that he or she, or a member of his or her household, will be exposed to criminal harassment or bodily harm (section 24-72-204(3.5)(b), C.R.S.) or if a registered voter has enrolled in Colorado’s Address Confidentiality Program (sections 24-30-2101 to -2115, C.R.S.)